live-wire/journal/README.md

 ---
 `March 19,2019`
-#### Leetcode Take-Aways
+#### Bits and Masks :pager:
 `algorithm`
 - When finding longest substring, split on problematic point and recurse!
 - When having to use a quad loop, see if two double-loops and a dict can suffice!
 - Data structure for O(1) insert delete and randomsample = *list + dict with keys as items and values as index locations of those items in the list*.
-- If rows and columns are sorted, find top n elements!
+- In a 2D array, if rows and columns are sorted, find top n elements!
 Create the first row as a heap and keep adding the items from the last used column to it! `heapq.heappush and heapq.heappop`
 - Bits!
 For a 32 bit integer max number = 0x7FFFFFFF (as if the first bit is 1, the number is negative).
     - Why do we need this ?
 If the final result is greater than this max value, that means the number is negative.
 First, find the absolute value of this -ve number is found which is always: **IN PYTHON: ** `-x = complement(x-1)`
     - And then the pythonic complement is found! `~()` which will be the actual negative number!